ideonate/cdsdashboards/docs/chapters/setup/tljh.rst

 Changes to jupyterhub_config.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Change or add the following in your jupyterhub_config.py file.
+Change or add the following in your JupyterHub config.

+You can copy the settings above into a new file called
+/opt/tljh/config/jupyterhub_config.d/cdsdashboards_config.py, although ideally you would set allow_named_servers and spawner_class through
+tljh-config (but that doesn't matter if you're just trying it out).

 ::

-    # Replacement for LocalProcessSpawner
+    # Replacement for UserCreatingSpawner (a simple extension of SystemdSpawner) - The Littlest JupyterHub's default spawner
-    c.JupyterHub.spawner_class = 'cdsdashboards.hubextension.spawners.VariableLocalProcessSpawner'
+    c.JupyterHub.spawner_class = 'cdsdashboards.hubextension.spawners.variableusercreating.VariableUserCreatingSpawner'

-    # OR...

-    # Replacement for SystemdSpawner
-    #c.JupyterHub.spawner_class = 'cdsdashboards.hubextension.spawners.VariableSystemdSpawner'

     c.JupyterHub.allow_named_servers = True